The 7 Best Road Bike Pedals & Cleats to Ride

 Time cleats angular and lateral float

-NOTE: There are also other types of road clipless pedals on the market.
+NOTE: Other types of road clipless pedals are also on the market.
 Unfortunately, they are mostly copies of one of the above-described types.

-When choosing your new pedals, you will often encounter with so-called Q factor.
+You will often encounter the so-called Q factor when choosing your new pedals.
 It is often mistakenly mixed with spindle width.

 The Q factor is defined as follows: